 The writing center offers peer tutoring to all Marquette students, staff, and faculty working on any and all writing projects.

 The Ott Memorial Writing Center will offer free workshops for writers on a variety of topics.
-Please click here for a an overview of workshop dates, times, and locations; you can also click the links below to learn more about the workshops (files to be updated soon):
+Scheduling for Fall 2014 includes the following workshops.

 Have you considered teaching with writing, but aren't quite ready to take the plunge?
 Do you assign writing and want to talk with others about your ideas and strategies for success?
-Come to our monthly workshops on writing, open to all faculty, instructional staff, and teaching assistants.
-Last semester, our workshops covered topics including the following:
+Come to our monthly workshops on writing, open to all faculty, instructional staff, and teaching assistants on the first Wednesday of each month.
+More details to follow.

 Do you need to get more writing done but have trouble scheduling blocks of time?
 Do you find writing lonely and would you prefer to write in the company of other writers?
 Did you know that in a study conducted by Robert Boice, writers who wrote in regularly scheduled blocks (rather than waiting to feel inspired) produced three times as much text and reported enjoying writing more?
-Because many writers would benefit from more structure and less solitude as they write, we invite graduate student writers to participate in a new program being offered by the Ott Memorial Writing Center: graduate student writing groups.
+Because many writers would benefit from more structure and less solitude as they write, we invite all writers across campus to participate in several new opportunities being offered by the Ott Memorial Writing Center.

 The writing center started in the mid-seventies with a CETA Grant and operated in Coughlin Hall, in the English Department.
 Still housed in the English Department, we moved first to Monitor Hall.
 In 2003 we moved to the Raynor Library.